neverwannafly/StackAndQueueClass/Readme.md

         > newStack.print();
         //Prints the Stack object newStacke.

-## NOTE :- None of these classes support traversing options other than Print functions because traversing through a linked list implemented Stack And Queue class is highly inefficient and an array should be considered instead.
+<h4><strong> NOTE :- None of these classes support traversing options other than Print functions because traversing through a linked list implemented Stack And Queue class is highly inefficient and an array should be considered instead.</strong></h4><br>

+#### ~Neverwannafly